bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 🎙️ Hi, I am Abhas.
-I interviewed at Flipkart for UI engineer 1 role at the start of 2019.
+I interviewed at Flipkart for UI engineer 1 role in the beginning of 2019.

 It's already been one year from then, but I never publicly wrote about it.
 Over time, some people have asked me about the UI interview process at Flipkart.
 I have probably said that I will write back in some time, but never have.
 (Really sorry for that!)
 I finally got around to it today.